 This beautiful silicone rosary is sure to bring joy to your home.
-This marble and lilac teething toy is not only soothing for your little one but is also sure to help build wonder and love for the rosary.
+The vintage bloom beads of this teething toy are like the different shades of light pink roses.
+It is soothing and will also help to build wonder and love for the rosary.
 Watching your child hold this Silicone Rosary is like watching them hold the hand of Mary.

 - Our own chewy cross

 - Sturdy USA Made Paracord

 - Lifetime guarantee

 - Artisan-made in Michigan, USA